 Is all this enough?
 Sadly, no…

-All these features protect your data if your company’s employees are honest and dependable, and not tinged with corruption or carelessness, which can easily lead to data leakage.
+All these features help in protecting your data if your company’s employees are honest and dependable, and not tinged with corruption or carelessness, which can easily lead to data leakage.
 In addition, these tools cannot provide protection in an OFFLINE mode, which is especially important in cases of your device being misplaced or stolen.

 The protection should be applied to the files themselves, and not to the outer envelope that contains them.
 The protection/encryption should be applied on the file level itself, so the files would be protected at all times while opened in different gadgets or applications: